The following table lists each type of graphical object you can draw in a chart and the toolbar icon to use for drawing the object.

 Truth table function

 You can define data, event, and message objects that do not appear graphically in the Stateflow® Editor.
-However, you can see them in the Model Explorer.
+However, you can see them in the Symbols window and the Model Explorer.
 See Use the Model Explorer with Stateflow Objects.

 A Stateflow chart stores and retrieves data that it uses to control its execution.
 Stateflow data resides in its own workspace, but you can also access data that resides externally in the Simulink model or application that embeds the Stateflow machine.
 You must define any internal or external data that you use in a Stateflow chart.